About The Governing Body

 The Governors naturally work best when they are closely in touch with the priorities of the children, parents and teachers.
-If there is an issue you would like to raise, please feel free to contact any of the Governors.
-The Chair of Governors is Mr Keith Dixon.
+If there is an issue you would like to raise, please feel free to contact the Governors via the Clerk.

 The Governing Body welcomes any comments or suggestions.
 Please leave a note for us at the school office via or email us at the following address: email@example.com